Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array: Experimental procedures

 \subsection{Experimental sequence}

+Prior to the main sequence, atoms are arranged in a ring configuration with interatomic distances of $6.65$ or $7.24~\mu\text{m}$, corresponding to nearest-neighbor interactions of $10$ or $6~\text{MHz}$, respectively.
+The atoms are cooled to $\sim 3~\mu\text{K}$ and initialized in the ground state $|5S_{1/2}, F=2, m_F=2\rangle$.
+A $30~\text{G}$ magnetic field is applied parallel to the propagation direction of the Rydberg excitation beams.
 Whenever there is a residual offset between the center of any 1014-nm addressing tweezer and that of the 830-nm trapping tweezer, the atom, which is confined originally in the trapping tweezer, would experience a larger fluctuation in $\Delta_{\rm add}$ and also stronger heating if we abruptly turn on the addressing tweezer.
 To avoid this problem, we perform an ``adiabatic transfer'' just before the core experiment.
 This involves simultaneously ramping down the 830-nm tweezers while ramping up the 1014-nm addressing tweezers at the even-site until $\Delta_{\rm add}/2\pi=30$~MHz (see Fig.~\ref{fig_TimeSequence_Neel}).
 At the end, atoms in the even sites are adiabatically transferred into the 1014-nm addressing tweezers while those in the odd sites remain at the centers of the trapping lasers.

 To prepare the $|\text{Néel}\rangle$ state, we then abruptly turn off the addressing laser and perform a Landau-Zener sweep by tuning the Rydberg laser detuning $\Delta/2\pi$ from 25.7~MHz to 33.1~MHz, with a Rabi frequency $\Omega/2\pi \sim 1$~MHz.
 This process excites all even-site atoms to the Rydberg state, leaving odd-site atoms in the ground state.
 Figure.~\ref{fig_Neel_Preparation} shows the measured probability for each atom to be excited to the Rydberg state after the Landau-Zener sweep.
 To measure the subsequent decay dynamics of $|\text{Néel}\rangle$ state, we set the addressing laser intensity and Rydberg laser detuning to their target values, and then turn on the Rabi frequency $\Omega/2\pi=1.8~\rm{MHz}$, allow the system to evolve for a variable time, and finally turn off the Rydberg lasers and measure the state of each atom.
 The details of the sequence are illustrated in Fig.~\ref{fig_TimeSequence_Neel}.